-Exposing the MOS devices to a strong electric field can cause destruction of the gate oxide and ultimately degrade the MOS devices operation.
-Steps must be taken to stop generation of static electricity as much as possible, and quickly dissipate it, when once it has occurred.
+Strong electric field, when exposed to a MOS device, can cause destruction of the gate oxide and ultimately degrade the device operation.
+Steps must be taken to stop generation of static electricity as much as possible, and quickly dissipate it once, when it has occurred.
 Environmental control must be adequate.
 When it is dry, humidifier should be used.
 It is recommended to avoid using insulators that easily build static electricity.
-MOS devices must be stored and transported in an anti-static container, static shielding bag or conductive material.
+Semiconductor devices must be stored and transported in an anti-static container, static shielding bag or conductive material.
 All test and measurement tools including work bench and floor should be grounded.
 The operator should be grounded using wrist strap.
-MOS devices must not be touched with bare hands.
-Similar precautions need to be taken for PW boards with semiconductor MOS devices on it.
+Semiconductor devices must not be touched with bare hands.
+Similar precautions need to be taken for PW boards with semiconductor devices on it.

-(2) HANDLING OF UNUSED INPUT PINS FOR CMOS DEVICES
+2 HANDLING OF UNUSED INPUT PINS FOR CMOS